Description

 Surveillance

-Information about the West Nile virus situation in Québec can be found by visiting Résultats annuels de surveillance intégrée du VNO This hyperlink will open in a new window. (in French) on the Institut national de santé publique du Québec’s website.
+West Nile virus surveillance is conducted to record cases of infection in animals and humans.
+Surveillance findings can be found by visiting Résultats annuels de surveillance intégrée du VNO (in French only) on the Institut national de santé publique du Québec’s website.